-Designated Safeguarding Lead and Deputies:
+Designated Safeguarding Lead and Deputy Designated Safeguarding Lead:

-Will undergo formal training to provide them with the knowledge and skills (including online safety) training required to carry out the role.
+- Will undergo formal training to provide them with the knowledge and skills required to carry out the role.
+This includes online safety.
 The training will be updated every two years.
 Deputies will be trained to the same level as the DSL.
-This training will primarily be lead by the local authority and local safeguarding partnership.

-Will liaise with the Local Safeguarding Partnership to ensure that their knowledge and skills are updated via e-bulletins, attend DSL network meetings, and take time to read and digest safeguarding bulletins.
+This training will primarily be led by the local authority and local safeguarding partnership. - Will liaise with the Local Safeguarding Partnership to ensure that their knowledge and skills are updated via bulletins, attend DSL network meetings, and take time to read and digest safeguarding bulletins.